Last updated: May 4, 2026

 | California | County IHSS office | IHSS is county-run and widely used.
 Family and friends can often be providers.
 County wage rates vary. | You still need Medi-Cal, a home visit, and provider enrollment. |

-First: get the denial in writing.
+First: get the denial or delay reason in writing.
 Ask whether the problem was financial eligibility, medical need, missing documents, or provider eligibility.
 Those are very different problems.

 - Ask for the exact rule used.
 Do not accept a vague “you do not qualify.”